hiddenSymmetries/simsopt/docs/source/example_vmec_only.rst

 To start, we must import several classes::

   from simsopt.mhd import Spec
-  from simsopt.objectives.graph_least_squares import LeastSquaresProblem from simsopt.solve.graph_serial import least_squares_serial_solve
+  from simsopt.objectives.least_squares import LeastSquaresProblem from simsopt.solve.serial import least_squares_serial_solve

 Then we create the equilibrium object, starting from an input file::